guneeshvats/Offline-Changepoint-Detection-in-Channel-Codes/README.md

 ## Literature Review
 Link of the Sheet where I am tracking the current updated list of Papers/Books/Resources being used for this project - [Link](https://docs.google.com/spreadsheets/d/1NH3iFS4BFo1hTYis5-IdWirP7EWbnc5gohk_1H-MvWg/edit?gid=0#gid=0)
 Below is a curated list of key papers and books, along with links for deeper reference.
+It is only a partial list rest of it is in the sheet link above.

 | **S.No** | **Title**                                                                           | **Link**                                                                                                 |
 | -------- | ----------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |